maneeshaxyz/silver/README.md

 ### Adding users

-- To add more users to your email server, open up users.yaml, and add their usernames.
+- To add more users to your email server, open up users.yaml, and add their usernames and run the following command.

 ```bash
 # silver/services